 How can I save money while in college?

-These are just a few of the many tips to cut back on expenses, but one of the best things you can do for yourself is to create a college budget and monitor your spending.
-Remember to spend strictly within your own means and to have an emergency in case you get into a tight situation!
+But one of the best things you can do for yourself is to create a college budget and monitor your spending.
+Spend within your own means and have an emergency fund ready.

 Where can I find grants and scholarships?

-For scholarships, you have plenty of resources to consider.
-You can find most scholarships online, but for help finding the scholarships most relevant to you, you can also contact your university of choice to ask about scholarships they offer or talk to your high school counselor.
-You can even go to your local library or ask your employer or your parent’s employers.
+For scholarships, you can find most online, but contact your university of choice (or your high school counselor) to ask about their scholarships that will be relevant to you.
+You can even go to your local library or ask your employer or your parents’ employers.

 How can I find a work-study position?